Just because you don't make any sense to them

 - There is a minor Spider-Man foe called Skinhead, who was a member of a white supremacist group who gained the power to enlarge and manipulate his cellular structure from his skeleton into a massive amount of amorphous flesh.
 He uses his powers to continue his hate-mongering ways.

-- The recent British film This Is England focuses on a young boy who ends up befriending a group of mostly apolitical skins during the days of Thatcher's England.
-When the group's leader returns from prison having joined the National Front, it splits between white power and anti-racist skins.
+- The British film This Is England focuses on a young boy who ends up befriending a group of mostly apolitical skins (one of them actually being black) during the days of Thatcher's England.
+When the group's leader returns from prison having joined the National Front, it messily splits into apolitical and white supremacist factions.

 - The movie American History X is about neo-Nazi skinheads, the protagonist being a young teen whose older skinhead brother just got out of prison for brutally murdering a black man who tried to steal the car his late father left him.
 In prison, the older bro reformed and learned to accept people of other races.
 He passes this well learned lesson on to his little brother.
 Then the younger brother gets shot and killed by a black kid he insulted the day before.